-Working in the busy Chicago ports or on the ships that have to navigate all the way through the St. Lawrence Seaway and the Great Lakes is full of daily risks and dangers.
-If you work in this industry in the state of Illinois, you probably earn a good living, but you also face the possibility of getting hurt on the job.
-If you do, the cost of getting back on your feet may be astronomical.
-To help you get compensation after a workplace accident, let an Illinois maritime lawyer be your guide and your representative.
+Working in the busy Chicago ports or on the ships that have to navigate through the St. Lawrence Seaway and the Great Lakes is full of daily risks and dangers.
+If you work in this industry in Illinois, you may get hurt on the job.
+Let an Illinois maritime lawyer be your guide and representative to help you get compensation after a workplace accident.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Illinois’s ports include multiple terminals and harbors with both berths for shipping and storage for liquid and dry cargo.
 A Foreign Trade Zone is also operated here by the Illinois International Port District.

 Although Illinois is so far inland, this area represents a point of entry for the U.S. since international ships may come all the way up from the ocean without stopping at other terminals.